Racial Discrimination in the Workplace

 - An apparently neutral policy that requires all employees to have a high school degree may disproportionately exclude African Americans and Latinos, who have lower high school graduation rates.
 If a high school degree is not necessary to perform that particular job––such as a position that primarily involves physical labor––the policy could be discriminatory.

 - A “no-beard” employment policy that applies to all workers without regard to race may not appear discriminatory, but it could be unlawful if the policy is not job-related and has a negative impact on the employment of African American men who have a predisposition to a skin condition that causes severe shaving bumps.

 However, Section 1981 only prohibits intentional discrimination by your employer, and would not cover these situations.

 Even though race and color overlap, they are not synonymous.
 What is discrimination based on color?
 And what is the difference between race and color

-Color discrimination occurs when a person is discriminated against based on the lightness, darkness, or other color characteristic of their skin.
+Color discrimination occurs when a person is discriminated against based on the lightness, darkness, or another color characteristic of their skin.
 Unlike race, which is a socially defined category, color refers to skin tone.
 Discriminating against employees because of their skin color violates the law.

-The law prohibits color discrimination against all persons, including caucasians.
+The law prohibits color discrimination against all persons, including Caucasians.